 Lots of parcels on the shelves?
-Search and Find picks out the right one so staff don’t need to spend valuable time looking at package labels.
+MatrixScan Find picks out the right one so staff don’t need to spend valuable time looking at package labels.

 They simply scan the shelf with the smart device camera.
 The customer’s package is then highlighted on the screen using Scandit’s augmented reality feature.

-Scandit’s high performance scanning means speed and accuracy is a given – regardless of tough scanning conditions.
+With Scandit’s SparkScan high-performance scanning means speed and accuracy are a given – regardless of tough scanning conditions.
 A typical example of this is a poorly printed label, which can be handled either by scanning or text recognition.

 Parcel inventory check

 Taking inventory can be a time-consuming task that can be easily streamlined for employees using Scandit-enabled smartphones.